ni/nimble/packages/nimble-components/src/accordion/specs/README.md

     -   No Additional Requirements
 -   _Accessibility: keyboard navigation/focus, form input, use with assistive technology, etc._
     -   These are [aria's guidelines](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/) for keyboard interactions: enter or space for actions, tab and shift + tab for moving up and down, arrow keys for moving up and down between headers, and home / end (optional) for moving to the first and last accordion header, respectively.
 I tested all of these in the FAST component explorer, and they're functional.
 It is expected that these interactions will still be functional when implemented in Nimble.
+    -   These are [aria's guidelines](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/) for WAI-ARIA Roles, States, and Properties.
+FAST follows the required guidelines including `aria-level`, accordion ids, `aria-expanded`, `aria-controls` `aria-labelledby`, and `aria-hidden`.
+It does not use `region`, which is an optional panel content role that can be helpful in cases like nested accordions and panels containing heading elements.
 -   _Globalization: special RTL handling, swapping of icons/visuals, localization, etc._
     -   No Additional Requirements
 -   _Performance: does the FAST component meet Nimble's performance requirements?_